15 Best Running Trails In Colorado Springs You Can Visit Today

 Want a relatively short yet moderately challenging trail loop for your run?

-This train near Colorado Springs should be perfect for you then, with a distance of 3.7km and an elevation gain of 137 meters, it certainly won’t be easy!
+This running spot near Colorado Springs should be perfect for you, then.
+With a distance of 3.7 km and an elevation gain of 137 meters, it certainly won’t be easy!

 This trail has an average completion time of 1 hour 7 minutes, and you should be prepared to meet other people on the trail, as it’s quite popular.